Universal Tennis Foundation Programs

 The Universal Tennis Foundation is a 501(c)(3) charitable organization.
 Its federal tax identification number is 92-0791129.
 All checks can be written to Universal Tennis Foundation and mailed to Universal Tennis Foundation, c/o UTR Sports, 2100 Geng Road 2nd Floor, Palo Alto, CA 94303.
 If interested in donating through a Charitable Gift Fund, please contact info@universaltennis.foundation for more details.

-The recipients of the 2025 Universal Tennis Foundation Hurd Awards have been announced in Indian Wells.
-Mary Stoiana and Colton Smith are this year's Hurd Award champions, and Amelia Honer and Eliot Spizzirri have been named finalists.
-Made possible by Paula Hurd, the Youth Performance Institute, and the Universal Tennis Foundation, the Hurd Awards are $100,000 and $40,000 annual grants that support American tennis players.
+Reese Brantmeier (University of North Carolina) and Michael Zheng (Columbia University) are the 2026 Hurd Award champions, and Anne-Christine Lutkemeyer (UCLA) and Trevor Svajda (SMU) have been named the finalists.
+Made possible by Paula Hurd, The Person First, and the Universal Tennis Foundation, the Hurd Award are $100,000 (champions) and $40,000 (finalists) grants that support American tennis players.

 In 2017, Mark Hurd, as co-CEO of Oracle Company launched the Oracle U.S. Tennis Awards: a pair of $100,000 grants given to two American college players who are continuing their professional development.
 The first recipients, UCLA Bruin Mackenzie McDonald and Virginia Cavalier Danielle Collins, each used the award funding to make substantial inroads in their first year on tour.
 In addition to the Oracle U.S. Tennis awards, Mark Hurd helped upgrade American players' developmental opportunities by creating an invaluable network of Challenger events in the U.S. and also was a huge proponent of the game-changing UTR Rating system.